 - One should also take care that his or her shoes aren’t to tight this will result in cold feet.

 - Make sure that your shoes are waterproof.

 A good example is these Timberland Boots.
 However other hiking boots that meet the aforementioned criteria will also suffice.

 (***) Brodder is the Norwegian word for spikes that you attach to the bottom of your shoe (as can be seen in the picture below).
 This is done to increase grip in slippery conditions.
-They can be bought in shoe shops, pharmacies (apoteket) or sport stores.
+They can be bought in shoe shops, pharmacies (apoteket) or sports stores.
 They come in different brands varying in price however the ones that cost around a 100 to 150 NOK will be perfectly adequate.

 (****) We recommend bringing slippers to wear indoors at your accommodation as they will be lighter on your feet than your hiking boots.

 (*****) We would also like to recommend woolen insoles for your shoes.
 They will insulate your feet even further.
-However you have to make sure that your shoes don’t get to tight as a result.
+However, you have to make sure that your shoes don’t get to tight as a result.